 We realize that bones are still part of the animal, which may cause hesitation among the most dedicated vegans.
 However, we do believe it’s good to allow a bit of wiggle room in your diet.
 A little bit of flexibility may help you get some valuable micro and macronutrients that may be otherwise absent in a plant-based diet.
 (In short, it’s better to not be deficient in nutrients and get them from a “natural” source over supplementation.)

 The Four Major Amino Acids in Bone Broth

-Alright, with that out of the way, let’s get started on the role of each amino acid.
+With that out of the way, let’s talk about the role of each amino acid.

 What makes arginine your friend?
 The studies into this amino acid are plentiful.
 For the gym rat, you may have heard of L-arginine as a muscle-building supplement.
 The amino acid is most famous for its ability to dilate blood vessels.
 This increases nutrient transport after a vein-popping workout.
-This study demonstrates that arginine not only induces muscle gains but also reduces body fat mass.
+And one study demonstrated that arginine not only induces muscle gains, but also reduces body fat mass.

 Dilated blood vessels also mean more nutrient and oxygen flow to the heart.
 A 2000 research showed that arginine reduced heart rate and improved hemodynamics.
 In layman’s terms, that means a healthier circulatory system and reduced risk of congestive heart failure.

 Do you know what other body part benefits from better blood flow?
 Your private parts.
 Yes, arginine improves sexual performance in both genders.
 In men, arginine raises semen quality.
 In women, it’s a known remedy for correcting female sexual dysfunction.

 Okay, what does glycine do?
 For one, this amino acid is essential in the production of glutathione.
 This compound is an invaluable antioxidant that fights off oxidative stress.
 It’s extremely beneficial for immune system health and offsetting cellular disease.